Skip to content ↓

 We are committed to providing a high-quality curriculum for all our children.
 We believe that all children, including those with special educational needs and disabilities (SEND) have an entitlement to a broad and balanced academic and social curriculum, which is accessible to them, and to be fully included in all aspects of Nursery life.
 We believe that all children should be equally valued in school and we strive to develop an inclusive environment where all children can flourish, feel safe and attain the best possible outcomes.

 We have curious conversations with parents and carers and seek advice from other professionals (if involved) to help inform our baseline assessments for children with SEND.
 The focus is to understand what the child knows, understands and can do, and the uniqueness of their play behaviours, learning dispositions and interests which can provide strong foundations for learning and progress.
-We Our approach ensures that every child can reach their full potential, have authentic experiences, feel a sense of belonging and be happy.
+Our approach ensures that every child can reach their full potential, have authentic experiences, feel a sense of belonging and be happy.
 This in turn allows us to support the whole family; advising, creating positive relationships and empowering them to understand their child’s learning journey.

 All children are entitled to the Early Years curriculum.
 They will not all manage to do and know everything that is mapped out; some who appear vulnerable at first may thrive later in the year and children have different interests and experiences to build upon.
 Rather than ‘differentiating down,’ we believe that ‘scaffolding up’ is a positive approach in our commitment to inclusion.
-By ‘scaffolding up,’ children with SEND are exposed to the concepts and skills in our wider curriculum in a suitable breadth and depth.
+By ‘scaffolding up,’ children with SEND are exposed to the concepts and skills in our wider curriculum with suitable breadth and depth.
 ‘Differentiating down’ suggests that children with SEND have limited access to the activities in the curriculum.
 Our commitment to ‘scaffolding up’ means that children are included in the wider curriculum and are integrated with their peers.
 For example, if a child has specific difficulties with their communication, for example, they may need to have aids such as a communication board so that they can make choices and share their ideas in play activities.

 Intensive Interaction